 - Convenient classes can be taken when they best suit a student’s schedule.

 - Free and low-cost classes allow beginners to increase their knowledge even on a budget.

-- Students save money by learning how to garden more effectively, meaning fewer dead plants and knowing how to avoid overwatering.
+- Students save money by learning how to garden more effectively, meaning fewer dead plants.

 - Students gain access to world-renowned experts without having to leave home.